oyvinrog/word2img/README.md

 # word2img

 Generate an image from a list of words using OpenAI's `gpt-image-1` model.
+Useful for remembering lists of words.

 ## Requirements